abelyo252/EliPrint/README.md

 $$S_{dB}[m, k] = 10 \log_{10}(S[m, k])$$

-Spectrograms are crucial for identifying patterns and features within audio data, allowing for the detection of musical notes, rhythms, and distinctive auditory events.

 ### Peak Detection

 Peak detection identifies local maxima in the spectrogram that serve as robust reference points.
 A spectral peak at position $(m, k)$ satisfies: